mhmodayman/lane_detect/README.md

-# lanes detection using canny edges detection and hough lines transform to overwrite original lanes with more clear and less nosiy manually drawn lines
+# lanes detection using canny edges detection and hough lines transform on OPENCV to overwrite original lanes with more clear and less nosiy manually drawn lines